JeevanandanRamasamy/Life-Expectancy-Prediction/README.md

 ## Best Model

 The final model in this analysis, `life_exp_model7`, is a linear regression model designed to predict life expectancy (in log-transformed form) based on two key predictors: **income** (log-transformed income per capita) and **child mortality** (log-transformed child mortality rate).
 Additionally, it includes an interaction term between **income** and **child mortality**, which allows the model to capture how the effect of income on life expectancy changes depending on the level of child mortality.

+---

+## R Packages Needed

+To run the models and analysis in this project, the following R packages are required:
+1. `tidyverse`: This is a collection of R packages that work together to simplify data manipulation, visualization, and analysis.
+It includes packages like `ggplot2` (for visualization), `dplyr` (for data manipulation), `tidyr` (for tidying data), and `readr` (for reading data).
+These packages are used extensively throughout the code for tasks such as creating plots, filtering data, and summarizing results.
+2. `gapminder`: This package provides the gapminder dataset, which contains information on global life expectancy, GDP, and population for various countries over time.
+While not directly used in all parts of the code, it could be helpful for illustrative purposes or additional data analysis in similar contexts.
+3. `countrycode`: This package helps in converting country names or codes between different standards (e.g., ISO codes to country names).
+It could be useful for mapping country-level data in your analysis if the dataset includes country identifiers that need conversion.
+4. `moderndive`: This package is designed to streamline the analysis and presentation of linear regression models.
+It provides functions for summarizing regression output in a more readable format and for performing model diagnostics, making it easier to interpret results.
+Functions like `get_regression_table()` and `get_regression_summaries()` might come from this package or have similar functionality.
+5. `caTools`: This package provides tools for data splitting, which is useful when working with machine learning models or when you want to divide your data into training and test sets.
+The `sample.split()` function is used to split the data for cross-validation or model evaluation.